UCL-EO/geog0111/docs/024_Image_display.md

 #### Exercise 1

-* Plots the first datasets in `data_MCD15A3H` as subplots in a 2 x 2 shape.
+* Plot the first datasets in `data_MCD15A3H` as subplots in a 2 x 2 shape.

 Hint: Use a loop for the keys of `data_MCD15A3H`.
 Set up the 2 x 2 subplots with: